intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

   cpuset.cpus.partition
 	A read-write single value file which exists on non-root cpuset-enabled cgroups.
-This flag is owned by the parent cgroup and is not delegatable.
+This file is owned by the parent cgroup and is not delegatable.
+Any partition operations that take CPUs away from other cpusets outside of a partition is not allowed without privilege.

 	It accepts only the following input values when written to.